ninetails/learning-react-arcp/README.md

 ## Notes

-I was mistaken about lesson order, so lessons 01 and 02 are 02 and 03 respectively
+* I was mistaken about lesson order, so lessons 01 and 02 are 02 and 03 respectively
+* Lesson 09 was skipped because it was about behavior on testing high order components

 -----